tinacms/tina.io/content/blog/tina-is-in-beta.md

 TinaCMS was built-in with small modular packages, this meant that we relied heavily on React context, and the dependency mismatches from over-modularizing our toolkit, which led to many bugs related to missing context.

 Our open-source team created @tinacms/toolkit which incorporates the essentials of Tina all in one place.
 This simplifies everything for you as a user and Tina as a product.

+## Vercel Integration

+We wanted to reduce the friction to almost zero when testing TinaCMS, so we worked on adding Vercel integration.
+This means if you sign up for an account, you can one click and deploy in minutes and start playing around with TinaCMS and Tina Cloud.

+## Dashboard overhaul

+When using Tina Cloud in Alpha our dashboard UX wasn't a first class experience and at times could be confusing.
+We completely overhauled the experience, making it easier and quicker to add an application to the Cloud, invite users and find the important information such as site url(s) or client-id.